24 min read

 Want a cheap laptop?
 Amazon will recommend a mouse and portable keyboard to complement the purchase.

-funnel designs.
+Russell Brunson of click funnels incorporates the average cart value into his sales funnel designs.
 The average cart value is calculated and shown in the statistics section of your sales funnel.
 This calculation displays the average amount collected per customer over your whole sales funnel.
 Therefore, this would include both the order form page and any upsell or downsell pages.

 The average cart value is calculated by dividing your gross sales (total income, including upsells and downsells) by the number of sales on the order page.